SeACo-Paraformer: A Non-Autoregressive ASR System with Flexible and Effective Hotword Customization Ability: Analysis

 \section{Analysis}

 The attention in bias decoder plays the most critical role in hotword customization, in this section we go deep into the attention score matrix.
 Figure~\ref{attn} reveals how the bias decoder establishes the connection between hotwords and semantic information~(attention score matrix of the last layer in bias decoder), but the phenomenon contradicts our initial hypothesis.
-In the recognition of this utterance, SeACo-Paraformer predicts two hotwords correctly.
-Two red dotted box shows the attention score pattern once matched and it turns out that semantic information attends to non-blank phrases only when relevant hotwords show up and end~(yellow arrows), which is different from \cite{han2021cif}.
-Besides, we found the attention scores of ~\textless blank\textgreater ~at each step imply the probability of hotwords to appear.
-And the sum of scores for all steps of each hotword indicate the probability of the hotword to appear, which is actually the basic idea of ASF.
+In this case SeACo-Paraformer predicts two hotwords correctly.
+Two yellow dotted boxes depict the attention pattern upon successful matches, revealing that semantic information selectively attends to non-blank phrases solely when relevant hotwords initiate and conclude (indicated by yellow arrows).
+This phenomenon occurs in almost all utterances and is not an isolated case.
+Besides, we found the attention scores of \textit{$\langle blank\rangle$} at each step imply the probability of hotwords to appear, which is different from \cite{han2021cif}.
+The cumulative scores across all steps for each hotword reflect its likelihood of occurrence, which constitutes the fundamental concept of ASF.